 Understanding these patterns and choosing which is more suitable for your site will guide you to strategically arranging the elements on your landing page.

 The two shape patterns are pretty straightforward to understand.
-The F-shaped pattern assumes that the user’s eye will scan the website like an F shape, such as start scanning from the top of the page, reading the headline first, then scan the left side of the page, lastly, scan the site horizontally for bold subtitles and bold elements.
+The F-shaped pattern assumes that the user’s eye will scan the website like an F shape, such as start scanning from the top of the page, reading the headline first, then scanning the left side of the page, and lastly, scanning the site horizontally for bold subtitles and bold elements.

 What is it good for?
 F-shape is most common for heavy-text landing pages, assisting the user to scan through the most important information.